 Open to juniors and seniors.
 Limited to 15 students.
-Omitted 2015-16.
-Senior Lecturer Delaney.2015-16: Not offered
+Omitted 2016-17.
+Senior Lecturer Delaney.2016-17: Not offered

 (Research Seminar) The theory of governance known today as "neoliberalism" is most often understood as a mainly economic policy.
 Both its opponents and its proponents seem to agree that neoliberalism is best debated as an ensemble of practices (such as free trade, privatization, deregulation, competitiveness, social-spending cutbacks and deficit reduction) that emphasize the primacy of the free market in and for the arrangement of social and political orders.
 But, particularly in its initial theorizations, neoliberalism was also, perhaps even primarily, a philosophic doctrine concerning the place and function of law in and for human civilization in general.
 At the 1938 Walter Lippman Colloquium in Paris and then again at the inaugural 1947 meeting of the Mont Pelerin Society in Switzerland, the leading figures of what would later become known as neoliberalism criticized existing economic theories for neglecting basic questions of legal theory and argued that capitalism could not be saved from the perils of socialism and communism without a renewed understanding of, and insistence on, the rule of law.
 In this course, we shall take this, the "legal theoretical" origin of neoliberalism, as a point of departure for understanding neoliberalism as a whole.
 In the first half of the course, we shall seek to understand neoliberalism on the basis of the way it posed law as a problem for thought.
 In relation to what alternate theories of law did neoliberalism emerge?
 On what terms did neoliberals reinterpret the "classical" liberalism of Hobbes and Locke?
 How did certain concepts of law figure into the way that neoliberal thinkers arrived at their understandings of the basic meanings of life and labor?
 In the second half of the course, we shall explore the ways in which various critics of neoliberalism have sought to expose and to question the legal theories at its origin.
 How might renewed attention to legal theoretical problems help us today in our attempt to think and act beyond neoliberalism's constitutive limits?
 Our goal in all phases of the course will be to reconstruct neoliberal thought on its own terms in order to grasp better its contemporary incoherence, crisis, and dissolution.
 Readings will include Samir Amin, Zygmunt Bauman, Michel Foucault, Milton Friedman, Michael Hardt and Antonio Negri, David Harvey, Friedrich Hayek, Maynard Keynes, Naomi Klein, Karl Marx, Ludwig von Mises, Alexander Rustow, and Saskia Sassen.

 Requisite: LJST 110 or consent of the instructor.
 Limited to 15 students.
-Omitted 2015-16.
+Omitted 2016-17.
 Professor Sitze.

-2015-16: Not offered
+2016-17: Not offered

+(Offered as LJST 355 and POSC 355.)
 (Research Seminar) The treatment and legal status of animals has often provided a rich resource for legal theory.
 Jeremy Bentham famously yoked the denial of rights to animals with pro-slavery arguments in order to argue that the basis of rights was not the shape of the body or the level of intelligence but the capacity to feel pain.
 Since then a considerable literature on animal rights and the nascent field of animal studies has emerged.
 This course covers many of these debates but goes further, asking what are the historically contingent grounds on which humans relate to animals?
 Such a perspective draws us to consider the contingency of moral arguments and the changing structures of sovereignty and legal personality.
 Finally, in a world where at least a billion people have been reduced to what Giorgio Agamben calls "bare life," how do global capitalism and biopolitics shape our contemporary conceptions of human and animal?
 Readings include Sunstein and Nussbaum, Animal Rights, Jonathon Safran Foer, Eating Animals, Giorgio Agamben, The Open: man and animal, J.M Coetzee, Elizabeth Costello.

 This writing-attentive seminar operates on twin tracks.
 Over the course of the semester, students will identify, research, write and revise a topic resulting in a 30-page paper.
 At the same time, weekly assignments will not only probe content but also focus on style.
 What constitutes a piece of evidence in a research project?
 How do writers make choices in the construction of sentences and paragraphs?

 Limited to 15 students.
-Spring semester.
-Professor Hussain.2015-16: Offered in Spring 2016
+Fall semester.
+Professors Sitze and Dumm.2016-17: Offered in Fall 2016

-(Analytic Seminar) This seminar will address some of the foundational questions posed by radical evil to the legal imagination.
+(Research Seminar) This seminar will address some of the foundational questions posed by radical evil to the legal imagination.
 How have jurists attempted to understand the causes and logic of genocide, and the motives of its perpetrators?
 Is it possible to “do justice” to such extreme crimes?
 Is it possible to grasp the complexities of history in the context of criminal trial?
 What are the special challenges and responsibilities facing those who struggle to submit traumatic history to legal judgment?
 We will consider these questions by focusing specifically on a range of legal responses to the crimes of the Holocaust.
 Our examination will be broadly interdisciplinary, as we compare the efforts of jurists to master the problems of representation and judgment posed by extreme crimes with those of historians, social theorists, and artists.
 Readings will include original material from the Nuremberg, Eichmann, and Irving trials, and works by, among others, Hannah Arendt, Zygmunt Bauman, Christopher Browning, Primo Levi, and Art Spiegelman.